HSun981/pulpy-joss/paper.md

 The latest version of PulPy includes the latest stable release of the pulse design tools and is available from
 [the main repository](https://github.com/jonbmartin/pulpy).
 It can be installed through pip- see the [documentation](https://pulpy.readthedocs.io/en/latest/) for more details.
-Jupyter notebook [pulse design tutorials](https://github.com/jonbmartin/pulpy-tutorials) for SigPy.RF are also available.
+Jupyter notebook [pulse design tutorials](https://github.com/jonbmartin/pulpy-tutorials) for PulPy are also available, which demonstrate several classes of pulse design.

 Preliminary development of this toolbox was presented in references [@Martin2020a]; the current version has been streamlined and expanded to include a larger collection of RF pulse design methods from the literature, as well as additional utility tools for I/O, gradient waveform design, and experimental B$_1^+$-selective pulse design algorithms which were prototyped using the initial SigPy.RF codebase, enabling the publication of Reference [@Martin2022].